 Many local handymen think they can get away without having a website.
 Most are wrong.

 Today, a website is your business card.
 It’s a reference point for people who’ve heard of you, and a starting point for people searching for a new handyman.

 As a small local handyman, you don’t have to skimp on website design.
-Professional designs on templates are cheap (you can get a free design from Marketing 360® when you market with us), so there is no reason to have an outdated or amateurish design.
+Professional designs on templates are cheap, and editing tools let you design your own site with no technical skill.
+There is no reason to have an outdated or amateurish design.
 Professionalism engenders trust.